 Lucid was born in a small Adirondack town called Plattsburgh: a place every band should be so lucky to call home.
 The locals there love live music, and give it their unrelenting support, while several colleges in the area provide a constant stream of new listeners eager to participate in the party.
 The town is flooded with musicians in one of the tightest and largest (per capita) music scenes in any city in America.
 On a given Friday night one can walk out of a bar where pulsing mambo beats drive the audience from their seats, into another where a frenzied crowd thrashes to raging death metal, into another where a cover band plays 80s favorites, and likely you will be followed by one or more of these musicians as they hop from band to band to play with their friends for a song or two.
 It is in this diverse and supportive environment that Lucid grew into adulthood.

-The central core of Lucid has been evolving together for nearly a decade, with just a few line-up changes, the most recent being the addition of Joshua West on the drums and Meadow Eliz on vocals.
-They are joined by Lowell Wurster (percussion, harp and vocals), Kevin Sabourin (guitar and vocals), Jamie Armstrong (saxophones, clarinet and vocals), Chris Shacklett (bass, trombone and vocals), and Andrew Dellar (keyboards, accordion and vocals).
+The central core of Lucid has been evolving together for nearly a decade, with just a few line-up changes, the most recent being the re-joining of their original drummer and founding member Ryan "Rippy" Trumbull.
+Ryan, Lowell Wurster (percussion, harp and vocals), Kevin Sabourin (guitar and vocals), Jamie Armstrong (saxophones, clarinet and vocals), Chris Shacklett (bass, trombone and vocals), and Andrew Dellar (keyboards, accordion and vocals) are Lucid...Are You?

 Honing their three p's (performance, production, and partying) over their seven years in the North Country, Lucid has become that total package: a band that can fit onto a postage stamp for an acoustic show; a band that can throw down in a backwoods bar for six hours; a band that can fill a hall or pack a field; and a band that knows how to work with a stage crew because they have the know-how and equipment to fully produce most events themselves.